agabra/US_tweets_L02/readme.md

 #04/22/2022
 # Lab 2: Geo-tagged tweet collection and visualization

-In this lab, I collected data from twitter for two separate times on Friday 4/22.
+In this lab, I collected data from twitter around the United States for two separate times on Friday 4/22/2022.
 The first time was around 5:00 PM and the second time was around 8:00 PM.
 I wanted to see if the amount of tweets while decrease because that is usually when people start getting ready to go to bed and I was also curious if the words would be different.